imhicihu/Good-practices-on-repository-creation/Checklist.md

 ## Introduction
-* This is a _bona-fide_ effort, as acts just a mere checklist.
-It fills our needs, but in general, can provide a lot of time gained.
-Go for them!
+* This is a _bona-fide_ effort, as acts just a simple _checklist_.
+* It fills our needs, but in general, can sum a lot of time gained.
+Give it a try!

 ![repository.png](https://bitbucket.org/repo/ekyaeEE/images/1675859675-repository.png)

 ## Steps
-* verify that your internet connection is running.
-And stable
+* verify that your internet connection is running and stable
 * create the repository in [Bitbucket](https://bitbucket.org/)
     - Give a name (the most descriptive name, the better)
     - choose if it will be a private or public repository